greywillfade/theworld/japan/tokyo/index.md

 # Cafes

 #### Bar and Cafe WOW (Harajuku)
 I was taken to this little cafe rather than finding it, and it turned out to be just the kind of cozy spot that you'd like to escape into on a snowy day.
-They do a selection of teas including jasmine. [wowcafe.jp](http://wowcafe.jp)
+They do a selection of teas including jasmine. [wowcafe.jp](http://wowcafe.jp).
+Note: seems to have closed.

 #### Shiro-Hige's Cream Puff Factory
 Beautiful, delicious, Totoro cream buns found in an extremely kawaii side street shop.
 Very instagram-tastic, but also very tasty.